qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. figure:: /static/user_manual/working_with_vector/style_combobox.png
    :align: center

-   Style combobox options
+   Vector layer style combobox options

 By default, the style applied to a loaded layer is named ``default``.
 Once you have got the ideal and appropriate rendering for your layer, you can save it by clicking the |selectString| :menuselection:`Style` combobox and choose:

 * **Rename Current**: The active style gets renamed and updated with the current options
 * **Add**: A new style is created using the current options.
 By default, it will be saved in the QGIS project file.
-See below to save the style in a database.
+See below to save the style in another file or a database
+* **Remove**: delete unwanted style, in case you have more than one style defined for the layer.

 At the bottom of the Style drop-down list, you see the styles set for the layer and the active one is checked.
-Once you have more than one style defined for a layer, a **Remove Current** option can help you delete those you no longer want.

 Note that each time you validate the layer properties dialog, the active style is updated with the changes you've done.

 You can create as many styles as you wish for a layer but only one can be active at a time.
 Combined to layer visibility preset, this offers a quick and powerful way to manage complex projects with few layers (no need to duplicate any layer in the map legend).

 .. tip:: **Manage styles from layer context menu**

    Right-click on the layer in :guilabel:`Layers Panel` to add, rename or remove layer style.
-You can also edit feature symbols.

 .. _store_style:

 Storing Style in a File or a Database
 --------------------------------------

-While these styles are saved inside the project and can be copied and pasted from layer to layer in the project, it's also possible to save them outside the project so that they can be loaded in another project.
+While created styles from the :guilabel:`Style` combobox are by default saved inside the project and can be copied and pasted from layer to layer in the project, it's also possible to save them outside the project so that they can be loaded in another project.

-Clicking the |selectString| :menuselection:`Style --> Save Style` saves the symbol as a QGIS layer style file (``.qml``) or SLD file (``.sld``).
+Clicking the |selectString| :menuselection:`Style --> Save Style`, you can save the style as a QGIS layer style file (``.qml``) or SLD file (``.sld``, for vector layers).

 SLDs can be exported from any type of renderer -- single symbol, categorized, graduated or rule-based -- but when importing an SLD, either a single symbol or rule-based renderer is created.